-Ready to get more from your board exam review?
-Join the new ADHA interactive community for a National Dental Hygiene Board Review course, available on-demand, anytime you choose.
-Designed to help you prepare for the new computer-based dental hygiene licensure exam, the course is taught by knowledgeable and experienced professors and recorded live.
-This newly formatted review course offers students the flexibility to study and review all course materials anytime on his/her own computer from anywhere in the world, and eliminates the cost of travelling and over-night stays.
+Join ADHA’s interactive community for an on demand online National Dental Hygiene Board Review course.
+This unique program is designed to help you prepare for the new computer-based dental hygiene licensure exam.
+The review course will be taught by knowledgeable and experienced professors through online modules.
+Discover the flexibility to study and review all course materials and online anytime from anywhere in the world.

 - Online Learning Survey Tool to assist students in assessing their online course readiness prior to registering

 - All recorded sessions available to registered participants for 60 days after the date of purchase.

 - NEW!
 Self Assessment Exam tool is included as part of your course registration.
 This allows you to test your knowledge on the various subject topics.

 - Comprehensive electronic Study Guide containing all course materials included with registration.
 Hard copy Study Guide is available to course registrants for an additional $48./li>

 Please note that all student registrations and technical issues for the National Dental Hygiene Board Exam Review are processed online at CE Webinar™.

 The National Dental Hygiene Board Review online course is offered in a series of sessions; however you may view the recordings as long and as often as you like during the 60 day registration period.
 Review for your board exam YOUR way.